Arkar224/ROSpace-3431/README.md

-# comp3431-RSArchi-ROSpace-TurtleBot
+# Comp3431(Robotic Software Architechture) ROSpace

-This repo is created for the team ROSpace for controlling the physical TurtleBot using ROS2 architecture.
+This repo is created for the team ROSpace for controlling the physical TurtleBot (Waffle) using ROS2 architecture.
 Most of the resources are being written by UNSW demonstrators and students.